orbanjan/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+Pls note that the original files are also inlcuded in *.ppm format but md file did not show.(Showing in BGR) Some of the images might be difficult to classify because of low contract and darkness.
+Also some objects are also hiding some portion of the signs.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).